mannax2012/swg-discord-bot/README.md

         "PresenceName": "Presence to show in Discord (Watching...)", "BotToken": "Bot token from Discord App Page", "ServerID": "Discord Server ID",
-        "ChatChannel": "chatchannel",
-        "NotificationChannel": "staffchannel",
-        "NotificationMentionRole": "staff",
-	    "NotificationMentionUserID": "If role is left blank, you can put a Discord user ID here to notify a single user", "AutoRestartTimer": 60,
+        "ChatChannelID": "Chat channel ID (e.g. ID of the general/galaxy chat channel)", "NotificationChannelID": "Notification channel ID (e.g. ID of staff chat channel)", "NotificationRoleID": "Notifcation role ID (e.g. ID of staff role)", "NotificationUserID": "If role is left blank, you can put a Discord user ID here to notify a single user", "AutoRestartTimer": 60,
         "//AutoRestartTimerComment":  "Auto restart timer in minutes.
 If omitted, there will be no auto-restart.
 You will need forever or pm2 to use this feature."
     },
     "verboseLogging": false
 }
 ```

 | Field | Explanation |